tiagoantao/some-database/README.md

 - Some table metadata
 - A better TUI experience

-You can find all related tutorials to this version on our intro post on SubstackLINK
+You can find all related tutorials and documentation on our [Substack](https://tiagoantao.substack.com/p/roadmap)

 ## Trying stuff